Henry Crowder

 Henry Crowder (1890–1955) was an American jazz musician.
 He was an important figure in the European jazz culture of his time.

+Early life

 Crowder was born in Gainesville, Georgia, to a poor family and was largely a self-taught musician.
-Crowder began his career playing piano in the brothels of Washington, D.C. and rose to become an important bandleader here before leaving for Europe in 1928 with Eddie South's Alabamians.
+Crowder began his career playing piano in the brothels of Washington, D.C., and rose to become an important bandleader here before leaving for Europe in 1928 with Eddie South's Alabamians.